AFUtik/SQLite-Tools/README.md

 ```

 ## Repository
-The project has the annotatiom '@Repo' for creating repositories.
+The project has the annotation '@Repo' for creating repositories.
 ```java
 @Repo(entityClass = SimpleEntity.class, table = "some table")
 public class SimpleRepository extends Repository<SimpleEntity> {}